johntr/JohntrMMM/randomoutfit/README.md

 # Module: Semi-Random Outfit Chooser

+A module for the [Magic Mirror 2 platform](https://github.com/MichMich/MagicMirror).
 This module was developed to choose an outfit based on some custom rules and a small amount of randomness.

 ## Using the module